Xiaoyan-Lisa-Li/Stress-Detection/README.md

+# Data processing
+run `extract_facial_frames.py` to extract frames from videos.

+run `data_processing.py` to create csv files and datasets.
+Rest samples are labeled as "0" and focus samples are labeled as "1".

 # Stress-Detection
-  Method 1:

-  	Stress detection using facial images that are randomly sampled and cropped from videos.
+  Method 1: Stress detection using facial images that are randomly sampled and cropped from videos.

-  Method 2:
+  run `method1.py`

-    Stess detection using RGB signals.
+  Method 2: Stess detection using RGB signals.
 RGB signals are extraced from the region of interests (ROIs) that are identified by using Haar feature-based cascade classifiers.

-  Method 3:

-    Stress detection using the multimodel CNN framework.
+  Method 3: Stress detection using the multimodel CNN framework.

  References